Morris W. and Fannie B. Haft Theater

-The Museum at FIT presents Exhibiting Fashion, its twenty-first academic symposium.
-This symposium will explore the history of fashion curating, the different ways fashion is displayed in
+The Museum at FIT presented Exhibiting Fashion, its twenty-first academic symposium.
+This symposium explored the history of fashion curating, the different ways fashion is displayed in

 museum settings, and how national and regional identities influence fashion exhibitions.
-The symposium is organized in conjunction with Exhibitionism: 50 Years of The Museum at FIT, which commemorates the rich history of the museum, the site of more than 200 exhibitions
+The symposium was organized in conjunction with Exhibitionism: 50 Years of The Museum at FIT, which commemorated the rich history of the museum, the site of more than 200 exhibitions

 since the 1970s.

 Dr. Valerie Steele and Colleen Hill, “Exhibitionism: 50 Years of The Museum at FIT”

 Dr. Julia Petrov, “The History of Fashion Curation”